oceanprotocol/docs/content/tutorials/asset-hosting.md

 ![Get an embeddable link](/images/marketplace/publish/one-drive-2.png)

-Now copy the highlighted content as shown in below image:
+Copy the highlighted content as shown in the below image:

 ![Copy the iframe](/images/marketplace/publish/one-drive-3.png)

-The copied content will be of the format as below:
+The copied content has the following format:

 ```html
 <iframe src="https://onedrive.live.com/embed?cid=<CID>&